ImaniChristianne/AWS-WordPress-website/README.md

 ### Key Features:

-AWS Infrastructure: Leveraging AWS services such as EC2, RDS, S3, and CloudFront to create a reliable and high-performance hosting environment for WordPress.
+AWS Infrastructure --> Leveraging AWS services such as EC2, RDS, S3, and CloudFront to create a reliable and high-performance hosting environment for WordPress.

-WordPress Setup: Setting up WordPress on AWS instances and configuring it for optimal performance and security.
+WordPress Setup --> Setting up WordPress on AWS instances and configuring it for optimal performance and security.

-Scalability: Implementing auto-scaling features and load balancing to handle varying levels of traffic efficiently.
+Scalability --> Implementing auto-scaling features and load balancing to handle varying levels of traffic efficiently.

-Security: Employing best practices for securing the WordPress installation and AWS infrastructure against common threats.
+Security --> Employing best practices for securing the WordPress installation and AWS infrastructure against common threats.

-Continuous Deployment: Integrating with CI/CD pipelines for automated deployment and updates.
+Continuous Deployment --> Integrating with CI/CD pipelines for automated deployment and updates.

 ## Project Steps